Updated June 6, 2022

 Online — Online classes do not meet at a specific date and time each week (asynchronous delivery).
 Students are required to engage weekly with the material in Blackboard, the MassBay learning management system, and stay on track with submitting assignments.
 Assignments may include videos, recorded lectures, discussion boards, tests, and quizzes and can be completed any time before the assigned deadline (usually weekly).

 Blended — Students in blended courses will have scheduled lab meetings on campus and receive a portion of the course instruction remotely or online.
 The proportion of online or remote instruction will vary from course to course.
-For Fall 2020, blended courses will be limited to specific classes in the Automotive, Biotechnology and Health Sciences programs.

 Tips and Expectations for Remote Learning for Students →